Vestergade 14

 Vestergade 14 is a property located at the corner of Vestergade and Larsbjørnsstræde in the Latin Quarter of Copenhagen, Denmark.
 No. 14 and the neighbouring building at No. 16 were jointly listed on the Danish registry of protected buildings and places in 1939.

 History

 Before the fire of 1728

 Vestergade 14 was in 1388 part of a larger property owned by Herstedvester Church.
 The property was later divided into smaller lots, then merged and divided several times.
-Present dau No. 14 consisted of two lots when the entire area was destroyed in the Copenhagen Fire of 1728.
+Present day No. 14 consisted of two lots when the entire area was destroyed in the Copenhagen Fire of 1728.
 The (eastern) lot at the corner measured 6,25 metres towards Vestergade and 10 metres towards Larsbjørnsstræde.
 The western lot measured 7,50 metres towards Vestergade, 13.75 metres towards Larsbjørnsstræde and was 26 metres deep at its western boundary towards No. 16.